ModDota/moddota.github.io/_articles/particles-creation-series-falling-cherry-blossom-petal-for-spring-mood.md

 <p>
 Now if you want to know further detail on this system then
 </p>
-- open up particle editor<br>
+- open up particle editor<br />
 - create a new particle.
 <p>
 Now I want petals to show up.
 </p>
-- Add <b>"Render Sprites"</b> in Renderer since there is no self-animation involved in this system.<br>
+- Add <b>"Render Sprites"</b> in Renderer since there is no self-animation involved in this system.<br />
-- Now I check orientation type, it's already set to "Screen Align" so it's good to go.<br>
+- Now I check orientation type, it's already set to "Screen Align" so it's good to go.<br />
 - Scroll down to the texture field, you can see the circle sprite.
 <p>
 But I want petal sprite for this situation, falling circle might be able to work as snow but not for spring.
 </p>
-- Click on Magnifying glass to open up browser.<br>
+- Click on Magnifying glass to open up browser.<br />
 - In this point, you can use your custom vtex material as a texture but in this tutorial, materials/particle/flower/flower.vtex will do the job.
 <p>
 Now that renderer is up, I need an emitter to show my petal.